fronteers/website/pages/index.md

+---
+layout: layout.liquid
-# We unite front-end developers!
+title: We unite front-end developers!
+---

 ## And we do it with pride.